Relativistic Langevin Equation derived from a particle-bath Lagrangian: Introduction

 One expects that the Langevin model generalizes to the limits of both fast-moving fluids (where the relativistic motion of constituent particles becomes important), and for relativistic Brownian particles.
 Several relativistic or quasi-relativistic extensions of the Langevin equation have been proposed, adopted and used~\cite{Dunkel_review,vojta2020probability,RappVanHees,Quasirel-langev-eq}.
-However, rarely if ever any justification beyond that of an ansatz is provided, and a first-principles derivation from a Lagrangian cannot be found in the previous literature.
-In this paper, we present such long-sought-after derivation from first principles, which demonstrates that a commonly used, intuitive relativistic extension of the Langevin equation, that we mentioned previously, is a valid approximation in certain limits, particularly those where the equation was used in~\cite{vojta2020probability,RappVanHees,Quasirel-langev-eq}.
-Moreover, we obtain a Langevin equation valid for relativsitc motion of both the Brownian particle and the surrounding environment, which we expect to be relevant in certain high-energy scenarios.
+However, rarely if ever any justification beyond that of an ansatz is provided, and no derivation from first principles is given for the case of relativistic environments.
 While there are many general approaches~\cite{hang,dunkel_hanggi} to extending the Langevin equation to the weakly- or moderately-relativistic regime, several are either postulates of a dissipation model~\cite{dunkel_hanggi,RappVanHees,Debbasch}, or generalizations of causal fluid dynamics~\cite{causal_hydro} to a case where they have limited applicability.
+Some works provide a justification for the case of the relativistic Brownian particle in a non-relativistic environment~\cite{vojta2020probability,RappVanHees,Quasirel-langev-eq}.
+We, however, present bottom-up derivations of the relativistic extension of the Langevin equation that is valid for relativistic environments as well as relativistic particles, and which recovers the appropriate results when taking the respective limits.

+Our approach is to extend a derivation of the Langevin equation from the Caldeira-Leggett model~\cite{Zwanzig1973,Caldeira_1993}.
+Section~\ref{sec:method} is largely expository; we feel it is important to recall the particle-bath non-relativistic treatment in detail as the starting point of our derivation.
+It is useful in order to appreciate both the many parallels and the fundamental differences that arise with the relativistic treatment.
+We then (Sec.~\ref{sec:relativistic}) alter the (Galilean) Lagrangian to be explicitly Lorentz-covariant.